tamb/substate/README.md

 ## pub/sub state management

 ## The Problem
-State management with Redux is really nice.
-But it can get convoluted really quickly.
-It's almost like a pub/sub may do the trick, but that's missing modules, immutability, etc.  Well it's hybrid time!
+State management with Redux is really nice but sometimes there's a lot of boilerplate that people don't want.
+It also requires a hands-on approach to updating state.
+How do we abstract away the cloning and deep cloning of state?

 ## Purpose
 * To manage state with a simple pub/sub pattern